 Healing time following surgery varies from person to person and is based on a variety of factors, with osseointegration of the implant usually around 2-3 months after its placement.
-When osseointegration of the implant is confirmed at the follow up appointment with our periodontist, patients are then referred back to their dentist or prosthodontist to start making the final implant prosthesis.
+When osseointegration of the implant is confirmed at the follow up appointment with our periodontist or surgeon, patients are then referred back to their dentist or prosthodontist to start making the final implant prosthesis.

 When the implant is ready for restoration, your prosthodontist will need to see you to take a special mould (impression) to record the exact position of the implant(s).
 This impression will be used to create a model, on which a dental technician will fabricate the crown, bridge or denture.
 The number and length of appointments will vary depending on the type of restoration.
 Although most restorations come back from the laboratory at an acceptable standard, your prosthodontist may wish to try in the restoration and return to the laboratory in order to ensure the fit and appearance are optimized.

 How can I ensure I get the best long-term outcome?

-Following insertion of the final prosthesis, a review appointment is scheduled with your periodontist to assess the implant.
-Relevant radiographs are taken to assess the bone around the implant and a clinical examination to assess the soft tissues.
+Following insertion of the final prosthesis, a review appointment is scheduled with your specialists to assess the implant.
+Relevant radiographs are taken to assess the bone around the implant and a clinical examination to assess the soft tissues and implant prosthesis.
 Oral hygiene instruction is provided to keep the implant as clean as possible.
-It is important to note that implants are as susceptible to periodontal disease in the same way that teeth are, therefore long-term maintenance is imperative to ensure the best long-term outcome for every patient.
+It is important to note that implants are susceptible to periodontal disease in the same way that teeth are, therefore long-term maintenance is imperative to ensure the best long-term outcome for every patient.
 Regular checkups and ongoing dental care should continue with your local general dentist, however our specialists remain available to evaluate and manage any implant concerns should they arise.